adminpoly/DingDong-Grocery-APP-Monitor/readme.md

 > First install [Bark](https://apps.apple.com/es/app/bark-%E7%BB%99%E4%BD%A0%E7%9A%84%E6%89%8B%E6%9C%BA%E5%8F%91%E6%8E%A8%E9%80%81/id1403753865) push tool into your phone.

 > For CURL: The most convenient way I've tried so far is to download a packet grabber like ProxyMan on your computer, open the DingDong applet on your computer, log in to a phone number you don't often use, then fill in your address and add the same thing to your shopping cart.
-In the packet capture software, find the line that starts with https://maicai.api.ddxq.mobi/order/getMultiReserveTime, export the cURL, the result will be very long, and fill it in the script.
+In the packet capture software, find the line that starts with https://maicai.api.ddxq.mobi/order/getMultiReserveTime, export the cURL (the result will be very long) and then fill it in to the script.

 **Instruction for MacOS and CentOS terminal**